-The fair value of unquoted preference shares is determined using discounted cash flow approach based on the pre-tax cash flow projections that approved by management based on the following significant unobservable inputs:
+In the previous financial year, the fair value of unquoted preference shares is determined using discounted cash flow approach based on the pre-tax cash flow projections that approved by management based on the following significant unobservable inputs:

-- Discount rate of 9.46% (2021: 9.84%); - Redemption at the subscription price paid; and - 30% of the shares will be redeemed in 2024, 15% of the shares will be redeemed in 2025, 15% of the shares will be redeemed in 2028, 5% of the shares will be redeemed in 2030, 15% of the shares will be redeemed in 2037 and 20% of the remaining shares will be redeemed in 2038 (2021: 15% of the shares will be redeemed in 2024, 20% of the shares will be redeemed in 2025, 20% of the shares will be redeemed in 2028, 15% of the shares will be redeemed in 2029, 20% of the shares will be redeemed in 2035 and 10% of the remaining shares will be redeemed in 2038).
+- Discount rate of 9.46%; - Redemption at the subscription price paid; and - 30% of the shares will be redeemed in 2024, 15% of the shares will be redeemed in 2025, 15% of the shares will be redeemed in 2030, 15% of the shares will be redeemed in 2037 and 20% of the remaining shares will be redeemed in 2038.
+35. Financial Instruments (Cont'd)

-V. Fair Value Information (Cont'd)
+- V. Fair Value Information (Cont'd)

-- (i) Fair values of financial instruments carried at fair value (Cont'd) - (c) Unquoted preference shares (Cont'd)
+- (i) Fair values of financial instruments carried at fair value (Cont'd)

+- (c) Unquoted preference shares (Cont'd)